awaisrauf/salman-h-khan.github.io/index.md

 # News!

 * One paper accepted in ICCV 2017, Venice, Italy.
 [Jul'17]
-* Our paper on cost-sensitive deep learning has been accepted by IEEE TNNLS.
+* Our paper on cost-sensitive deep learning will appear in IEEE TNNLS.
 [Jul'17]
 * My paper on change detection has been accepted by IEEE TGRS.
 [May'17]
 * One paper accepted in IJCAI 2017, Melbourne, Australia.
 [Apr'17]
 * One paper accepted in CVPR 2017, Hawaii, USA.
 [Mar'17]